-Council(s): The Council of the Town of Drumheller and the Council of Wheatland County in the Province of Alberta.
+Council(s): The Council of Kneehill County and the Council of Wheatland County in the Province of Alberta.

-County: The Municipality of Wheatland County.
+Counties: The Municipality of Kneehill County and the Municipality of Wheatland County.

 Development: As defined by the Municipal Government Act in Part 17, section 616, means